Data-pageup/Retail-Demand-Forecasting-for-Inventory-Optimization/README.md

 # LLM Dataset Engineering (This is a in progress work)
 ### i have started my llm journey today.
 This is my day to day update of my exploration .
-## Soon, I keen to create Small language model and offline llm
+## Soon, I keen to create Small language model and offline llm( this is kinda my idea)

 ## 1. Raw Text Handling
 - Source: Project Gutenberg